DazzleProj/.github/profile/README.md

 - **[forks](https://github.com/djdarcy/forks)** - AI-related utilities and experiments

 #### 🔗 TodoAI Integration
-DazzleAI tools are designed to integrate with **[TodoAI](https://github.com/Todo-AI)**, a separate project building a task-based operating system.
-TodoAI consumes DazzleAI tools to provide AI-assisted task management and intelligent workflow automation.
+DazzleML tools are designed to integrate with **[TodoAI](https://github.com/Todo-AI)**, a separate project building a task-based operating system.
+TodoAI consumes DazzleML tools to provide AI-assisted task management and intelligent workflow automation.

 **License**: GPL3

-**Note**: Tools are currently at https://github.com/djdarcy and will be organized under DazzleAI
+**Note**: Tools are currently at https://github.com/djdarcy and will be organized under DazzleML

 ### 🏗️ [DazzleProj](https://github.com/DazzleProj) - Build Environment
 **One command to set up your entire system**